 - Skillet - You’ll need a skillet to brown your meat.
 Use whatever skillet you prefer.

-Ingredients Needed To Make Meat Lover’s Lasagna
+Ingredients For Meat Lover's Lasagna

 - Meat - To put the meat in meat lover’s lasagna, I use two kinds of meat: Italian sausage and ground beef.
 I use one pound of each of meat, making for a super delicious combo.
 You get spice from the Italian sausage and a classic lasagna feel from the ground beef.
 It makes an excellent mixture.